sseanik/python-cheatsheet-1531/README.md

 ## Lists

 ### List Functions
 Similar to arrays in C, except their size is dynamic and you can have potentially different types.
-A thing to note, most of these list functions return None and manipulate the list in place (e.g. wacky_list.reverse() returns None and it reverses the wacky_list directly).
+NOTE: Most of these list functions return *None* and modify the list in place (e.g. wacky_list.reverse() returns None and reverses the list directly).
 ```python
 wacky_list = ["goose", "duck", True, 5, None, 4.2]